Vlasis333/Candidate-Management-System-ConsoleApp/README.md

 ## Instructions
 1. Clone repository
+2. Right click on solution and select 'Restore NuGet Packages'
-2. On EFDataAccess project run this command at Package Manager Console
+3. On EFDataAccess project run this command at Package Manager Console
     - 'Update-Database'
     - You can change the location of the database from the App.config file on both EFDataAccess and MavraganisConsoleApp.
     - Default: localdb